eformat/ocp4-sno-inplace-precache/README.md

 systemctl status machine-config-daemon-pull.service
 ```

-`FIXME` - We can see on the core NIC the following traffic post install from these activities - ideally these are cached as well / we fix the service ordering.
+`FIXME` - We can see on the core NIC the following traffic post install from these activities - ideally these are cached as well.

 ```bash
 [core@bip ~]$ ifconfig enp0s25